Best Cities in Portugal to Get Off the Beaten Path

 Located between Sintra and Lisbon, Cascais is a coastal town within the Lisbon District and a wonderful getaway after a Sintra day trip.
 The best way to explore Cascais is by driving.

-After the outdoor activities, have a cup of coffee or enjoy an afternoon tea in one of the cafes in Cascais Old Town.
-Check out the old monuments, museums, and boutiques nearby, or take pictures of the grand 19-century villas.
-Don’t forget to take a walk in the Cidadela Art District, as the villas are filled with various murals and sculptures; it is up to visitors to explore these artworks through the streets around the plaza.
+Once your outdoor activity cup is full, enjoy a coffee or afternoon tea in one of the cafes in Cascais Old Town.
+Check out the old monuments, museums, and boutiques nearby, or take pictures of the grand 19th-century villas.
+Don’t forget to take a walk in the Cidadela Art District; the villas are filled with various murals and sculptures.
+The street painting may be a more off-beat type of artwork, but as far as I’m concerned, that just makes it a more worthwhile visit.
 In the evening, the Cascais 15-century fort is located at the town’s harbor, and it is a wonderful spot to view the sunset.

 Contribution by: Kenny from Knycx Journeying